rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

-Lack of popularity can translate to some __frustration__ for type enthusiasts.
+Lack of popularity can translate to some __frustration__ for the type enthusiasts.
 The frustration comes in the form of rejected designs, rejected pool requests, failed job interviews.
 I heard stories and experienced some of it first hand.
 That is just part of life, the criticism can have validity as more advanced programming techniques could make the project confusing and not accessible to its contributors.
 It also should be expected.
 One comment I received about Part 1 of this series said "this code is quite different from what we do".